rickellis/ArchMatic/README.md

 # Archomatic
 Arch Linux Post Installation Setup and Configuration Scripts.

-This README contains the steps I do to fully configure and setup a new installation.
+This README contains the steps I do to configure and set up a new installation.

-The shell scripts in this repo allow me to automate the package and desktop environment installation.
+The shell scripts in this repo allow automated package and desktop environment installation.

+The install steps are as follows:

 ### Install Arch Linux